 But the group behind it made an unsettling re-appearance recently in the inner-most circles of power.

-Standing behind US President Trump as he pulled out of the Paris Climate Agreement in January 2017 was Joseph Bast, the group’s chief executive.
+Standing behind US President Trump as he pulled out of the Paris Climate Agreement in January 2017 was Joseph Bast, the Heartland Institute’s chief executive.
 They now advise the US Environmental Protection Agency on climate change.